piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 ## Creating a Bard

 To create a Bard, consult the following lists, which provide Hit Points, Proficiencies, and Armor Training.
-If you're making a 1st-level character, also consult the “Starting Equipment” section, and if you're using the multiclassing rules, see the “Multiclassing and the Bard” section.
+If you're making a 1st-level character, also consult the "Starting Equipment" section, and if you're using the multiclassing rules, see the "Multiclassing and the Bard" section.

 Then look at the Bard table to see the Class Features you get at each level in this Class.
-The descriptions of those features appear in the “Bard Class Features” section.
+The descriptions of those features appear in the "Bard Class Features" section.

 ### Hit Points